cisco-iamit/spark-pi/README.md

 * Official Raspberry Pi camera
 * Motion sensor

 The motion sensor is connected to the [GPIO port 23](https://pinout.xyz/pinout/pin16_gpio23) in our example, however you are free to choose any other port.
-Make sure to change ```app/config``` file accordingly.
+Make sure to change ```app/config.py``` file accordingly.

 #### Precautions

-Make sure to remove static electricity, when playing with the Pi Camera and motion sensors, as they might be damaged.
+Make sure to remove static electricity when playing with the Pi Camera and motion sensors, as they might be damaged, for example, you can touch grounded metal surface.

 Plug the camera in and out when the Pi board is not powered only, as doing otherwise could damage it.